Giigdo/Comps/content/index.md

 # Welcome
-lorem ipsum
+lorem ipsum.
-some more content
+some more content.
+and yet more content.